-The following graph shows the characterization step view.
-Differently from the "grouting" treatments, the significance of impact is mostly divided between the freezing phase and the drilling phase, that includes the metallic freezing pipes provision.
+One notable distinction in comparison to the preceding instances is already evident from the characterization plot: the significance of impact is mostly divided between the freezing phase and the drilling phase.

-Fig. 18-20, Artificial ground freezing with brine technique: impact, characterization view.
+Fig. 8-27, Artificial ground freezing with brine technique: impact, characterization view.